dodophoenix/xfce-tile/README.md

 pacman -S python-gobject
 ```

-* add keyboard shortcuts to xfce using the  `xfce-setup-shortcuts.sh` to use ALT + Numpad as shortcuts.
+* Add keyboard shortcuts to xfce.\
+ Using the  `xfce-setup-shortcuts.sh`-script will add ALT + Numpad as shortcuts.\
  You may add any combination using xfce4-keyboard-settings .

 ```
     Alt + Num - 4 > pywin.py --position w --stateful